-Source: Elaborated from a study [2] with support from the main author (2021)
+Source: Prepared with support from the lead author (2021)

-Thus, from the Rotated Component Matrix, presented in Figure 3, it was possible to identify in [2] the composition of the following factors:
+Thus, from the Rotated Component Matrix, shown in Figure 3, it is possible to identify the composition of the following factors:

-a) Factor 1: Competitive advantage (41.7%; Figure 2): it is the perception of added value from REGMPE, Brazil-BR, V.6, N°3, p.
-19-32, Sep./Dec.2021 www.revistas.editoraenterprising.net Page 25 learning and adopting technological tools ([45]; [46]; [47]);

-- b) Factor 2: Strategy (11.19%; Figure 2): how every organization (organizational actors) learns and uses technological tools for its growth and development ([48]; [49]; [50]); - c) Factor 3: Entrepreneurial profile (7.25%; Figure 2): it is the change, that education and training, from the intuitive entrepreneur to the analytical entrepreneur, open to the adoption of innovative practices ([50]; [49]; [51]; [47]).
+- a) Factor 1: Competitive advantage (41.7%; Figure 2): it is the perception of the added value from learning and adopting technological tools ([44]; [45]; [46]); - b) Factor 2: Strategy (11.19%; Figure 2): how every organization (organizational actors) learns and uses technological tools for its growth and development ([47]; [48]; [49]); - c) Factor 3: Entrepreneurial profile (7.25%; Figure 2): it is the change, that education and training, from the intuitive entrepreneur to the analytical entrepreneur, open to the adoption of innovative practices ([49]; [48]; [50]; [46]).

-In summary, the results presented in the project [2] indicate that the model of the present study was well explained and presented a satisfactory result for meeting a specified percentage of explained variance of 60.1%, allowing for a deeper analysis of the factors generated by the EFA Since exploratory analysis consists of being useful to look for a structure in a set of variables or as a method of data reduction ([42]).
+In summary, the results presented indicate that the model of the present study was well explained and presented a satisfactory result as it meets a specified percentage of explained variance of 60.1%, allowing for a deeper analysis of the factors generated by the EFA.
+Since exploratory analysis consists of being useful to look for a structure in a set of variables or as a method of data reduction ([41]).